 (Photo credit: Skyr Iceland)

 To conclude, I'll mention the one thing pretty much every foreigner takes an instant liking to.
-No list about traditional Icelandic food would be complete without mentioning 'skyr'.
+No list of traditional Icelandic food would be complete without mentioning 'Skyr'.

 Skyr is a low-fat dairy product, that resembles yoghurt but is still very different from yoghurt.
 It's very rich and creamy, but still contains hardly any fat!
 It's a product that's unique to Iceland and is very popular among locals and foreigners.